paulscherrerinstitute/data_api_python/Readme.md

 # Overview

-Read data from the PSI SwissFEL Databuffer, imagebuffer and Epics Archiver.
+This package gives access to the data in the PSI archiving systems.
+It can be used to download channel data given a specific time range.

-Downloads channel data in a given time range.
+For historic reasonst there are right now different modules for the different versions of APIs these archiving systems expose.
+In future the those modules will be merged and old versions will be removed.

-Short overview (see below for details):
+Short overview  about some modules (see below for details):

 Module `data_api.client` returns data as Pandas data frame.
-This is the current way to access the __databuffer__.
+This is the current way to access the __DataBuffer__.
 Works with the current databuffer server at https://data-api.psi.ch but has problems with duplicate timestamps, stray NaN values and inefficient transfers.

 Module `data_api3.h5` saves data as HDF5.
-This is the current way to access the __imagebuffer__.
+This is the current way to access the __ImageBuffer__.
 Only available with imagebuffer and a pre-release service for databuffer within the machine network.
 This will become the recommended usage also for databuffer.